 Paris can be a very pricey city in terms of hotels, food and entertainment.
-What a better way than getting a few great ideas of free things to do in Paris to keep your budget intact.
+But if you want to stretch your budget without sacrificing experiencing Paris at its best, what a better way than getting a few great ideas of free things to do in Paris below.
 These tips are simple from visiting any of the popular neighborhoods and streets of Paris along with some of the major attractions and actual free times that are open to the public for visit.
 You definitely need to splurge on some of the highlights, but here’s my recommendations on the top 25 free things to do in Paris.